Ask AI

 Perioperative care

-Preoperative antibiotics: as per EASL 2016 guidelines, Avoid administering routine antibiotic prophylaxis before elective laparoscopic cholecystectomy.
+Preoperative antibiotics: as per EASL 2016 guidelines, avoid administering routine antibiotic prophylaxis before elective laparoscopic cholecystectomy.

 D